TAREQMAHIN/Smart-Traffic-Light-System-Using-Deep-Learning/README.md

 We will use Semantic segmentation, Histrogram of oriented gradient , thresh holding and egde detection for the segmentation of the traffic vehicles into different zones.

->**Sementic Segmentation:** Semantic segmentation refers to the process of linking each pixel in an image to a class label.
+>**Semantic Segmentation:** Semantic segmentation refers to the process of linking each pixel in an image to a class label.
 These labels could include a person, car, flower, piece of furniture, etc.  of a Deep Convolutional Network for Semantic Image Segmentation.It classify all the images into different pixel and classes.

 > **Histogram of oriented gradient(HOG):** It uses histogram of group of pixels based on "Gray Level".